UMN-EGGL/MNEc2to3/README.md

 - id: this is an ID indicating the original MNEc_Ec2 SNP position

 The last three columns: `MNEc_Ec2,EquCab3,EquCab2` contain the number of times the probe sequence for each SNP BLASTED to each reference genome.
 You can see this is mostly 1 here which is a good indication.
-You could confidently find the updated corrdinates in EquCab3 by searching for the ID in the BLAST output file.
+You could confidently find the updated coordinates in EquCab3 by searching for the ID in the BLAST output file.

 However, for the last SNP we see that, in each genome, the probe sequence blasted to two places.
 However we also see that the SNP was a legacy SNP.
-The SNP was included on the chip regardless of its initial quality control status due to requirements for backwards compatibilty with the previous generation chips.
+The SNP was included on the chip regardless of its initial quality control status due to requirements for backwards compatibility with the previous generation chips.
 These are the columns that will indicate successful remapping of probe sequence from EquCab2 to EquCab3.

 ## Analysis